mmistakes/minimal-mistakes/_posts/2021-08-09-JavaScript-Basics.md

 Functions have their own scope.
 Parameters and local variables to that function only exist within that function.
 They have access to the entire outer scope, however.

+### Strict Mode

+Add `use-strict` to the top of `.js` files.
+This will make you declare your variables.
+This isn't required for modules and classes.

+### Hoisting

+You can't access variables before you declare them.
+You CAN access functions before you declare them.
+This is called **hoisting**.
+The actual mechanism behind hoisting is that the JavaScript files gets executed after two passes.
+In the first pass, the JS engine will know there's a function.
+In the second pass it will actually execute the code and it already knows about the function.

 ### Functions to Modify WebPages

 You can interact with the DOM